 Welcome to Haverhill High School’s resource page regarding AP exams, as well as policies and procedures for the program.
-If you have questions regarding the AP Program at HHS, exams and fees, or any other concerns please contact Mrs. Breslin or Ms. Cannon in the School Counseling Department.
+If you have questions regarding the AP Program at HHS, exams and fees, or any other concerns please contact Mrs. Breslin or Mrs. Hart in the School Counseling Department.

 Advanced Placement Program